tamtamchik/tamtamchik.github.io/_posts/2016-12-09-intoduction-to-software-management-recap.markdown

 The Agile philosophy values the items on the left more than the items on the right.
 This is not to suggest that you ignore _processes and tools, comprehensive documentation, contract negotiation, or following a plan._ It is merely that the items on the left are the more important things to focus on.

 On [http://agilemanifesto.org](http://agilemanifesto.org) presented 12 principles that help to follow this philosophy.

+To achieve project success product manager should be familiar with **Software Processes and Agile Practices, Client Needs and Software Requirements, Agile Planning for Software Products and Reviews & Metrics for Software Improvements** luckily there are such [courses from Alberta University on Coursera as well](https://www.coursera.org/specializations/product-management).